Stuartlab-UCSC/hexmap-view/www/public/help/_sources/statsNsort.rst.txt

 **Differential Attributes** :
 Selecting this option allows users to sort attributes by how well they distinguish one group of samples from another.
-The two groups of samples must be disjoint and user generated.
-A use case displaying this functionality can be seen at
+The two groups of samples must be created by the user selecting nodes or using existing shortlist attributes to create attributes from filtered values.
-:doc:`Which genomic events distinguish one subtype of cancer from another? </case6subtype>` See the `Technical Overview`_ below for details on ranking metrics.
+A use case displaying this functionality can be seen at :doc:`Which genomic events distinguish one subtype of cancer from another? </case6subtype>` See the `Technical Overview`_ below for details on ranking metrics.